awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-dpkg.md

 ## Deleting a package \(console\)<a name="distributor-delete-pkg-console"></a>

-You can use the AWS Systems Manager console to delete a package from Distributor\.
+You can use the AWS Systems Manager console to delete a package or a package version from Distributor, a capability of AWS Systems Manager\.
 Deleting a package deletes all versions of a package from Distributor\.

 **To delete a package \(console\)**